Sing poster

 The inciting incident occurs at 14 minutes when Buster Moon decides to hold a singing competition to save his theater.
 Miss Crawly accidentally prints flyers advertising $100,000 prize money instead of $1,000, and the flyers spread throughout the city, creating massive interest and changing everything..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The contestants are selected and commit to the competition.
+This illustrates the protagonist's commitment to The contestants are selected and commit to the competition.
 Each character makes an active choice to pursue this opportunity despite obstacles: Rosita partners with Gunter, Johnny defies his father, Ash enters solo after boyfriend drama, Meena accepts a stagehand role, Mike schemes.
 They enter the "new world" of preparation., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The truth about the prize money is revealed - Buster doesn't actually have $100,000.
 This false defeat raises the stakes enormously.
 The contestants feel betrayed, Buster's deception is exposed, and everything he's built begins to crumble.
 The fun and games are over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, The theater is destroyed.
 During a confrontation, the glass tank breaks and floods the theater, literally bringing down Buster's dream.
 The Moon Theater collapses in ruins.
-This is the "death" moment - the death of the dream, the death of hope, the death of Buster's lifelong vision., indicates the protagonist at their lowest point.
+This is the "death" moment - the death of the dream, the death of hope, the death of Buster's lifelong vision., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Meena finds Buster and sings for him, finally overcoming her fear.
 Her authentic performance reminds Buster why he started - it was never about money or fame, but about giving people a chance to find their voice.
 He has the breakthrough: the show must go on, for its own sake., demonstrating the transformation achieved throughout the journey.